-Let’s start with the basics and assume you are setting up a Roth to invest for retirement, meaning we won’t discuss details like the 5-year rule and recharacterizations (which I have previously written about):
+Let’s start with the basics and assume you are setting up a Roth to invest for retirement, meaning we won’t discuss details like the 5-year rule:

-- A Roth IRA is a personal retirement account you can deposit up to $5,500/year ($6,500 if age 50+) into as long as you have at least that much earned income but don’t earn too much money (see below).
+- A Roth IRA is a personal retirement account you can deposit up to [2022 limits] $6,000/year ($7,000 if age 50+) into as long as you have at least that much earned income but don’t earn too much money (see below).

-- It is a privately-owned account as opposed to an employer The two have no correlation.
+- It is a privately-owned account as opposed to an employer account.
+The two have no correlation.

-- You get no tax deduction for putting money in a Roth IRA but everything that comes out is tax free, no matter what you use the money for.
+- You get no tax deduction for putting money in a Roth IRA but everything that comes out is tax free, no matter how you use it.
 This gives you a fabulous incentive to grow your Roth as much as possible.